At a glance

-- Talk to an installer about what solar panels will be best for your circumstances.
-Each type of solar panel has different levels of efficiency under different conditions.
-If you would like to understand more about this you can go to the Clean Energy Council’s Consumer guide to buying household solar panels and the Your Home Technical Manual - Photovoltaic systems.
+- Determine what type of solar panels will be best for your circumstances.
+Each type of solar panel has different levels of efficiency.
+To learn more go to the Clean Energy Council's Consumer guide to buying household solar panels (PDF, 518KB) and the Your Home Technical Manual—Photovoltaic systems.

 - If you live in a heritage-listed home or area, check with your local council to see if there are special requirements on installing solar power.